DETAILED ACTION

 Election/Restrictions

-The requirement is still deemed proper and is therefore made FINAL.
+The requirement was still deemed proper and was therefore made FINAL in the Office action mailed on February 19, 2026.

-Claims 14-20 are withdrawn from further consideration pursuant to 37 CFR 1.142(b), as being drawn to a nonelected invention, there being no allowable generic or linking claim.
+Newly added claims 21-25 are withdrawn from further consideration pursuant to 37 CFR 1.142(b), as being drawn to a nonelected invention, there being no allowable generic or linking claim.
 Applicant timely traversed the restriction (election) requirement in the reply filed on December 15, 2025.

 Claim Rejections - 35 USC § 112

-Claims 9-11 and 13 are rejected under 35 U.S.C.
+Claims 9-11 rejected under 35 U.S.C.
 112(b) or 35 U.S.C.
 112 (pre-AIA ), second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor (or for applications subject to pre-AIA 35 U.S.C.
 112, the applicant), regards as the invention.

 Claim Rejections - 35 USC § 102

-Claim(s) 1, 8, 12 and 13 is/are rejected under 35 U.S.C.
+Claim(s) 1, 8 and 12 is/are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by Hagaman (2010/0155498).

 Hagaman discloses a laminar device for an aquatic application, comprising: